SmallRainLikesmile/LinuxSysPro/README.md

 bad file open is down - 2017-4-26 the test of O_APPEND is down - 2017-4-26
 atomic_append is down - 2017-4-26
+my dup is down - 2017-4-27
+my dup2 is down - 2017-4-27
+judge file descriptor and new file descriptor share file seek and file flags  - 2017-4-27